Robbyant/lingbot-depth/README.md

 |-------|-----------|-------------|
 | LingBot-Depth | [model.pt](https://example.com/model.pt) | General-purpose depth refinement |
 | LingBot-Depth-DC | [model.pt](https://example.com/model-dc.pt) | Optimized for sparse depth completion |

+### Data
+The curated RGB-D dataset (3M RGB-depth pairs, including 2M real and 1M simulated samples) will be released upon completion of the necessary licensing and approval procedures.
+Our expected date is the mid of March.

 ## Installation